dosayles/dosayles.github.io/about.md

 <img src="{{ site.baseurl }}/assets/images/Live-Neal-Preston-at-Morrison-Hotel-Led-Zeppelin-Photo-by-Neal-Preston.jpg" alt="Led Zeppelin"/>

 I also enjoy presenting and educating clients on this journey together.
-Whilst each client is unique in thier journey, the methods of navigation are shared amongst peers...
+While each client is unique in thier journey, the methods of navigation are shared amongst peers.
+Somewhere in here I supposed I'm supposed to say that this is mine and not representative of Cisco Systems...so there's that.